Myraas/Remote-Disk-Cleanup/README.md

 **Description:**

-RemoteDiskCleanup is a PowerShell script designed to automate the process of cleaning temporary files and caches across all user profiles on a remote computer.
+Remote-Disk-Cleanup is a PowerShell script designed to automate the process of cleaning temporary files and caches across all user profiles on a remote computer.
 This tool performs the following tasks:

 - Cleans temporary file paths across all user profiles.
 - Erases Internet Explorer, Mozilla Firefox, and Google Chrome browser caches.